kangu/fulger/README.md

 trade across all physical barriers, allowing for secure value transfer and storage across the globe.

+### Why Lightning?

+Scaling the base bitcoin layer to full hyperbitcoinisation is nearly impossible in terms of capacity.
+Second layer technologies like the [Lightning Network](https://github.com/lnbook/lnbook) which operate on different compromises from a security standpoint can allow though for seamless and cheap micro-payments and fulfillment of the original p2p vision.
+Other interesting projects like Fedimint are beginning to emerge, and with good interoperability between them the possibilities are endless.

 ### Tools for a self-sovereign stack

 Owning and working with bitcoin is all about self-sovereignty at its [core](https://bitcoin.org/bitcoin.pdf).
 Although running